MehrdadSamadishadlou/Python_for_Beginners/index.md

 </p>

 <p style='text-align: justify;'>
 Suppose you would like any additional details about the course or want to connect.
-In that case, I'm happy to provide more information and answer questions - feel free to reach out to me directly at <b>mehrdad.samadi90@gmail.com</b> or visit my <a href="https://www.linkedin.com/in/mehrdad-samadishadlou-90723580/" target="_blank"><button>LinkedIn profile</button></a> to learn more about my background.
+In that case, I'm happy to provide more information and answer questions - feel free to reach out to me directly at <b>mehrdad.samadi90@gmail.com</b> or visit my <a href="https://www.linkedin.com/in/mehrdad-samadishadlou-90723580/">LinkedIn profile</a> to learn more about my background.
 </p>

 <p style='text-align: justify;'>
 This course, conducted in collaboration with the Research Development & Coordination Center (RDCC) and Medical Biotechnology Scientific Association of Tabriz University of Medical Sciences, is open for registration.
-Please follow the link to the RDCC workshops website for more information and to sign up: <a href="https://workshop.tbzmed.ac.ir/fa/">RDCC Workshop</a>
+Please follow the link to the RDCC workshops website for more information and to sign up: <a href="https://workshop.tbzmed.ac.ir/fa/" target="_blank"><button>RDCC Workshop</button></a>
 </p>

 # About this Webpage